nfdi4plants/ARC-specification/ARC specification.md

 Logically, each ARC is a directory containing the following elements:

 - *Assays* correspond to analytical measurements (in the interpretation of the ISA model) and are treated as immutable data.
-Each assay is a collection of files, together with a corresponding metadata file, stored in a directory in the top-level subdirectory `assays`.
+Each assay is a collection of files, together with a corresponding metadata file, stored in a subdirectory of the top-level subdirectory `assays`.
 Assay-level metadata is stored in [ISA-XLSX](##isa-xlsx) format in a file `isa.assay.xlsx`, which MUST exist for each assay.
 Further details on `isa.assay.xlsx` are specified [below](#assay-metadata).
+Assay data files MUST be placed in a `dataset` subdirectory.

 - *Workflows* represent data analysis routines (in the sense of CWL tools and workflows) and are a collection of files, together with a corresponding CWL description, stored in a single directory under the top-level `workflows` subdirectory.
 A per-workflow executable CWL description is stored in `workflow.cwl`, which MUST exist for all ARC workflows.
 Further details on workflow descriptions are given [below](#workflow-descriptions).